Hong Kong International Airport: Hong Kong Business Aviation Centre

-The Hong Kong Business Aviation Centre (HKBAC) is located within the airport and has its own terminal and facilities separate from the public terminal.
+The Hong Kong Business Aviation Centre (HKBAC) is located within the airport and has its terminal and facilities separate from the public terminal.
 It provides services for executive aircraft and passengers, including a passenger lounge, private rooms and showers, business centre facilities, ground handling, baggage handling, fuelling, security, customs and flight planning.
 Designated spaces and hangars are also provided at the HKBAC for private aircraft.
 HKBAC has broken ground on a HK$400 million ($51 million) expansion.
 The project, which will double the airport's handling capacity for business jet movements, is expected to be completed in 2025.

 Intermodal transportation hub

 To sustain the growth of passengers, the Airport Authority formulated a "push and pull through" strategy to expand its connections to new sources of passengers and cargo.
 This means adapting the network to the rapidly growing markets in China and in particular to the Pearl River Delta region (PRD).
 In 2003, a new Airport-Mainland Coach Station opened.
 The coach station has a 230 m2 waiting lounge and sheltered bays for ten coaches.
-Many buses operate each day to transport passengers between HKIA and major cities in the Mainland.
+Many buses operate each day to transport passengers between HKIA and major cities on the Mainland.

 The Coach Station was relocated to the ground floor (level 3) of Terminal 2 in 2007.
 The 36 bays at the new Coach Station allow cross-border coaches to make 320 trips a day carrying passengers between the airport and 90 cities and towns in the PRD.
 Local tour and hotel coaches also operate from T2.
 The coach station at T2 has shops and waiting lounges as well as a mainland coach service centre which gathers all operators together.

 In late September 2003, the SkyPier high-speed ferry terminal opened.
 Passengers arriving at the SkyPier board buses to the terminal and arriving air passengers board ferries at the pier for their ride back to the PRD.
-Passengers travelling both directions can bypass custom and immigration formalities, which reduces transit time.
+Passengers travelling in both directions can bypass customs and immigration formalities, which reduces transit time.
 Four ports – Shekou, Shenzhen, Macau and Humen (Dongguan) – were initially served.
 As of August 2007, SkyPier serves Shenzhen's Shekou and Fuyong, Dongguan's Humen, Macau, Zhongshan and Zhuhai.
 Passengers travelling from Shekou and Macau can complete airline check-in procedures with participating airlines before boarding the ferries and go straight to the boarding gate for the flight at HKIA.

 In 2009, the permanent SkyPier Terminal opened.
 The permanent ferry terminal is equipped with four berths, but the terminal is designed to accommodate eight berths.
 Transfer desks and baggage handling facilities are included, and the terminal is directly connected to the airport automatic people mover system.